opengovsg/postmangovsg-guide/campaign-guide/quick-start/email/weekly-digest-of-unsubscription.md

 ## Why does an unsubscribe option exist?

-In order to comply with [Singapore's Spam Control Act ](https://sso.agc.gov.sg/Act/SCA2007)and align with international bulk email practices ([CAN-SPAM Act](https://www.ftc.gov/tips-advice/business-center/guidance/can-spam-act-compliance-guide-business) or [EU’s ePrivacy Directive](https://ec.europa.eu/information\_society/doc/factsheets/024-privacy-and-spam-en.pdf)), all emails sent from PostmanSG contain an unsubscribe option in the standard footer for recipients to unsubscribe to future emails that are promotional in nature, or not to their interests.
+In order to comply with [Singapore's Spam Control Act ](https://sso.agc.gov.sg/Act/SCA2007)and align with international bulk email practices ([CAN-SPAM Act](https://www.ftc.gov/tips-advice/business-center/guidance/can-spam-act-compliance-guide-business) or [EU’s ePrivacy Directive](https://ec.europa.eu/information\_society/doc/factsheets/024-privacy-and-spam-en.pdf)), all emails sent from Postman contain an unsubscribe option in the standard footer for recipients to unsubscribe to future emails that are promotional in nature, or not to their interests.

 As a data controller since you manage the recipient lists, you should also ensure good data control and privacy protection, and respect their unsubscribe wishes.